 Feature Focus: Social Polls

-A social poll is a question followed by a graph that shows how all users answered that question.
-It's a unique way to enhance the learning experience.
-It adds weight to questions, encourages deeper reflection, and has the power to create a sense of community between learners.
-Just because you're not in a classroom doesn't mean you have to scrimp on the social side of learning!
+It's a unique way to enhance the learning experience; it adds weight to questions, encourages deeper reflection, and can help to create a sense of community between learners.

-In this article we'll explore how you can use social polls and graphs to boost your elearning, and point you in the direction of practical resources.
+In this article, we'll explore how you can use social polls and graphs to boost your elearning, and point you in the direction of practical resources.

 1. Examples